Ollamidee/Sentiment-Analysis-of-Tweets/README.md

     ```
     jupyter notebook
     ```
-3.  **Run the cells:** Open the `unt.ipynb` notebook and run each cell sequentially.
+3.  **Run the cells:** Open the `sentiment_analysis_of_twitter_data.ipynb` notebook and run each cell sequentially.
 The notebook is structured to guide you through the data processing, model training, and evaluation steps.

 ### Project Structure